jesusfj710/jesusfj710-hugo/content/blog/005_new-workflow.en.md

 date: 2023-05-15T18:00:00+0200
 ---

+**2023/08/05 Update**: Codeball.ai is no longer available.
+I have remove the actions related to it but the post will remain as it is for archival purposes.

+---

 Hello everyone!

 The other day I was busy going through some information about Hugo, Github Actions, etc and decided to change the way the website works because it seemed like the right thing to do.